Are you looking for the best CRM software for your business?

 The free plan can handle lead scoring and even has some perks like built-in telephony.

-Freshsales’s interface is straight-to-the-point when it comes to lead scoring and contact management.
-You can easily see a list of all your leads with additional info like times you last contacted them, as well as their score which identifies their willingness to buy something from you.
+The software’s interface is straight-to-the-point when it comes to lead scoring and contact management.
+Thanks to user behavior technology, you can easily see a list of all your leads with additional info like times you last contacted them, as well as their score, which identifies their willingness to buy something from you.

 Contact management is similarly easy to figure out.
 Freshsales handles you only the most important information for a given contact, which is the number of open deals with that contact.

-Freshsales’s knowledge base is great: it has video tutorials and a library of how-to guides.
+The company’s knowledge base is excellent: it has video tutorials and a library of how-to guides.